grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Ok, so a single reservation can contain many tickets and each ticket is for a single place in a specific coach, right?

-**Johnny:** Yes.
+**Johnny:** Correct.

 ### Ticket Office class

 **Benjamin:** Ok.
-So we need these data structures to deserialize some kind of JSON or XML input into them?
+So we need all these data structures we just went through to deserialize some kind of JSON or XML input into them?

+**Johnny:** Yes, but we don't have to write the code to do it.
+As I mentioned earlier, This part is already done.

+**Benjamin**: Lucky us.

-**Johnny:** Don't you remember?
-This part is already done, lucky us.
-Our work starts from the point where the desrialized data is passed to the application logic as a DTO.
+**Johnny**: Our work starts from the point where the deserialized data is passed to the application logic as a DTO.
 The request entry point is in a class called `TicketOffice`:

 ```csharp
 [SomeKindOfController]